Jinxy01/Projeto/README.md

 In order to transform code to CPS or Defuncionalization, one's must had %CPS or %Defunc, respectively, to the expression to transform.
 With this, using **make** will trigger the commands in Makefile resulting in the transformation of code and its execution, presenting the result in the terminal.

-By default, the file with %CPS or %Defunc is Test/test.ml and the resulting code transformation is in Result/result.ml.
+By default, the file with %CPS or %Defunc is Testes/test.ml and the resulting code transformation is in Resultados/result.
 Both this files can be changed by altering the variables **FILE** and **RESULT**, respectively, in Makefile.

-If one's wishes to see the effect of the transformation of code, without having to install and configure all the dependencies, there are examples of tests in directory Test (using %CPS and/or %Defunc) and the resulting code transformated, of some of the tests, in Result.
+If one's wishes to see the effect of the transformation of code, without having to install and configure all the dependencies, there are examples of tests in directory Testes (using %CPS and/or %Defunc) and the resulting code transformated, of some of the tests, in Resultados.